 Revenue is recognized when (1) a contract with a customer exists, (2) performance obligations promised in a contract are identified based on the products or services that will be transferred to the customer, (3) the transaction price is determined based on the consideration to which the Company will be entitled in exchange for transferring products or services to the customer, (4) the transaction price is allocated to the performance obligations in the contract and (5) the Company satisfies performance obligations.
 The Company satisfies performance obligations either over time or at a point in time.
 Revenue is recognized at the time the related performance obligation is satisfied by transferring a promised product or service to a customer.
-Revenue from the sale of our products is predominantly recognized at a point in time.
-Revenues are recognized at the point in time that the customer obtains control of the good which is when it has taken title to the products and has assumed the risks and rewards of ownership specified in the purchase order or sales agreement.
-Certain sales of highly customized large equipment are recognized over time when such equipment has no alternative use and the Company has an enforceable right to payment for performance completed to date.
-Revenue for such agreements is recognized under the input method based on cost incurred relative to the estimated cost expected to be consumed to complete the project.
-Service revenues include maintenance contracts that are recognized over time based on the contract term and repair services which are recognized as services are delivered.
+Revenue from the sale of our electric power systems is recognized either over time or at a point in time and substantially all of our revenue from the sale of power generation equipment is recognized at a point in time.
+Revenues are recognized at the point in time that the customer obtains control of the good, which is when it has taken title to the products and has assumed the risks and rewards of ownership specified in the purchase order or sales agreement.
+Certain sales of highly customized electrical power systems are recognized over time when such equipment has no alternative use and the Company has an enforceable right to payment for performance completed to date.
+Revenue for such agreements is recognized under the input method based on either cost or direct labor hours incurred relative to the estimated cost or direct labor hours expected to be consumed to complete the project.
+Under the cost-to-cost method of revenue recognition, a single estimated profit margin is used to recognize profit for each performance obligation over its period of performance.
+Recognition of profit on a contract requires estimates of the total cost at completion and transaction price and the measurement of progress towards completion.
+Due to the nature of many of our contracts, developing the estimated total cost at completion and total transaction price often requires judgment.
+Factors that must be considered in estimating the cost of the work to be completed include the nature and complexity of the work to be performed, subcontractor performance and the risk and impact of delayed performance.
+When adjustments in estimated total costs at completion or in estimated total transaction price are determined, the related impact on income is recognized using the cumulative catch-up method, which recognizes in the current period the cumulative effect of such adjustments for all prior periods.
+Any anticipated losses on these contracts are fully recognized in the period in which the losses become evident.
+Service revenues include maintenance contracts that are recognized over time based on the contract term and repair services, which are recognized as services are delivered.